-John Dudley Fishburn is a British businessman, journalist, politician and philanthropist.
-Dudley began his career as an editor with The Economist, where he was part of the team that build the paper’s international reputation, and eventually served as the Executive Editor for 19 years.
+Dudley Fishburn is currently a member of The Trust International Advisory Board.
+He started his career as an editor with The Economist.
+He was part of the team which built the paper’s international reputation, serving as American Editor and then Executive Editor for 19 years.

 Mr Dudley Fishburn was a Conservative Member of Parliament for Kensington for 10 years and worked in the governments of Margaret Thatcher and John Major on privatisation and foreign affairs.
 He was named “Radical of the Year” for his work reforming Britain’s property laws.

 Mr Dudley Fishburn attended Eton College and Harvard College as an undergraduate.
 He later became the first non-American to serve on Harvard University's Board of Overseers.
 For ten years he chaired the Harvard Library's visiting committee and now chairs a similar committee at Cambridge University Library.
 In England, he was chairman of the Trustees of the Open University.
 He also served a six-year term as treasurer of one of Britain's largest charities, The National Trust, overseeing a budget of £250 million a year for the country's historic heritage.

 He serves on the boards of HSBC Bank plc and Philip Morris Inc.